 I have not been to the Lido, but we did go to the Moulin Rouge once, which is a similar kind of thing.
 Excellent – but just the once.
 I’ve seen other similar shows in Bordeaux and I’m glad I saw them, but that’s more than enough for me.

 Marcel died in a car crash in 1961.
 Where this tragedy would have emotionally crippled most women, Bluebell threw herself in to her work and in 1970 introduced the first topless dancers.
 She invented the current image of the topless and untouchable show girl, beautiful, fine, elegant, supple, smiling and energetic – and totally Look but don’t Touch.
 From the start there was a clear distinction between lap-dancers and the Bluebell girls; there was nothing cheap or sexual about them and Bluebell managed to hit a genre that was totally different from regular dance shows and yet nothing like striptease.

 Bluebell was awarded the title of Office of the British Empire for her contributions to show business, and in France she was made Chevalier de la Legion d’Honneur, Chevalier des Arts et Lettres and Chevalier de l’Ordre National de Merite.
 Quite something!
 On top of all those honours she had a TV series made about her in the UK in the late 1980s.
 I remember watching it.
-In later life she devoted herself to charities, in particular those for handicapped people, and she was one of the first to promote the handicapped person as wanting to join in everything just as an able-bodied person can.
+In later life she devoted herself to charities, in particular those for disabled people, and she was one of the first to promote the disabled individual as wanting to join in everything just as an able-bodied person can.
 She died in Paris in 2004, aged 94.